-Directed by Jang Hang-ju, the South Korean mystery thriller film ‘Forgotten’ (original title – Gi-eok-ui bam) follows the bonding between two brothers that starts to break after one gets kidnapped – and returns with no memory of the past 19 days.
+Directed by Jang Hang-ju, the South Korean mystery thriller film ‘FORGOTTEN’ (original title – Gi-eok-ui bam) follows the bonding between two brothers that starts to break after one gets kidnapped – and returns with no memory of the past 19 days.

 FORGOTTEN is probably one of the finest movies I have watched recently.
 Such a great story that starts with a confusing tone but ends giving you mixed feelings that is emotional and tragic.

-In the storyline, we are introduced with siblings Jin-seok and his older brother Yoo-seok, who are moving into a new apartment with their parents.
+In the storyline, we are introduced with siblings Jin-seok and his elder brother Yoo-seok, who are moving into a new apartment with their parents.

 Things seem a bit strange to Jin-seok when they arrive at the new house.
 They also come to know that the previous house owner had specifically told not to enter a room until further notice.
 Also, Jin-seok starts hearing noises emanating from the room.
-This sets the tone for some kind of supernatural activity, as we have seen in many other movies.
+This sets the tone for some kind of supernatural activity, as we have seen in many other Korean movies.

-Younger brother Jin-seok keeps on getting nightmares during night and one such night he sees his brother moving out of the house.
+Younger brother Jin-seok keeps on getting nightmares and one such night he sees his brother moving out of the house.
 Jin follows his brother only to find out that his older brother is a criminal who tortures him with some sinister motives.
 In the next moment, Jin wakes up near the study table in his bedroom, as he sees his brother sleeping on the bed.
-He confronts his brother on what he has experienced moments back, but Yoo-seok tries to convince him that it’s just a nightmare.
+He confronts his brother on what he experienced moments back, but Yoo-seok tries to convince him that it’s just a nightmare.

 While it sounds strange that a murder case goes unsolved for many years, we can still see the smooth visual storytelling and direction with so many surprise elements.
 The filmmaker also tries to let us think about both good and bad and pushes us to think of any situation leaving our prejudices behind.

-Watch FORGOTTEN movie trailer
+Watch the movie trailer for FORGOTTEN

 Cast: Kim Moo-yul, Kang Ha-neul, Na Young-hee, Moon Sung-keun, Myung-Ryul Nam, Lee Eun-woo, Jung Chan-bi, Go Choi, Bae Seong-il and Lee Soon-won.